Internal Deadline Requirement FAQ

 Maybe.
 If the proposal is late, your Grants Specialist will work on your documents as time permits, but early and on-time proposals will receive priority.
 If there are significant changes needed to your documents or if critical documents are missing, these barriers may prevent ORSP from submitting your proposal.

-- I missed the 5-business day deadline.
+- My proposal is late.
 Will my supervisor be notified?

-If you missed the 5-business day deadline, the proposal will be flagged as late in Cayuse.
-Your supervisor will see the flag when they are prompted to review and approve the proposal in that system.
+If you missed any of the internal deadlines, the proposal will be flagged as late in Cayuse.
+Your supervisor will see the flag and the corresponding submission note when they are prompted to review and approve the proposal in that system.

 - How will the late flags be used?